Skip to main content

 Identify the Relevant Signals for Each Sector

-Not all sectors respond to the same intent signals.
-An HR software vendor will monitor mass hiring and HR director appointments.
-A digital transformation consultancy will target companies changing leadership or raising funds.
-An equipment supplier will detect office moves and new site openings.
+Not every sector responds to the same intent signals.
+An HR software vendor watches for mass hiring and HR director appointments.
+A digital transformation consultancy targets companies changing leadership or raising funds.
+An equipment supplier looks for office moves and new site openings.
+The logic is the same: “I want to contact a company when [signal].”
+The signal changes by sector; the discipline doesn’t.

-Rodz offers 108 signal types configurable across 222 parameters.
-This granularity allows detection to be tailored to each target sector.
-Here are some examples:
+Rodz covers 108 distinct real-time intent signals, configurable across 222 parameters.
+That granularity lets detection be tailored to each target sector.
+Some examples:

 Cross-Referencing Geographic Targeting and Signals

-Geographic targeting takes on a new dimension when combined with intent signals.
+Geographic targeting takes on a different character when it’s combined with intent signals.
 Rather than targeting “all SMEs in the Greater London area,” you can target “SMEs with 50 to 200 employees in the Greater London area that posted a CTO hire in the last 48 hours.”

-Business registry data cross-referenced with signals detected by Rodz allows you to map the zones with the highest opportunity density.
-This dynamic mapping evolves in real time, unlike static market studies that become obsolete within months.
+That specificity matters because a signal older than 48 hours decays back to cold-list efficacy.
+Inside that window, reply rates run 4x cold-outbound levels.
+Business registry data cross-referenced with signals detected by Rodz lets you map zones by opportunity density in real time, unlike static market studies that go stale within months.

 Validate Your Targeting With Data

-To validate that a segment (sector x geography x signal) is profitable, Rodz recommends processing at least 274 prospects per configuration before drawing statistically significant conclusions.
-This threshold helps distinguish a genuine signal from statistical noise.
+To confirm that a segment (sector x geography x signal) is actually profitable, Rodz recommends running at least 274 prospects through a given configuration before drawing statistically meaningful conclusions.
+That threshold separates a genuine signal from statistical noise.

 From Theoretical Targeting to Contextual Prospecting

 Good targeting does more than classify.
-It is about identifying weak signals, understanding the motivations behind a purchasing decision, and delivering a message that makes sense at a key moment.
+It’s about catching weak signals early, understanding what’s driving a purchasing decision, and delivering a message that makes sense at a moment when the context actually supports it.

 Frequently Asked Questions